04 February 2021

 Console object and developer console tricks – summary

-- Using CSS in the developer console.
+• Using CSS in the developer console.

-- Running JavaScript in the console.
+• Running jQuery in the console.

 Of course, the possibilities presented above do not cover the whole topic.
 Some of the available functionalities are specific to a given browser.
 You can learn more about them in the developer’s documentation (for example, check out this resource for Chrome DevTools).
 It is worth following any changes to these functionalities and looking for solutions that will best support your work in a given project.
+One thing is certain – the (in)famous console log does not exhaust the list of things that you can do with the JavaScript object of the console.
+The console object creates a new world of opportunities for you to explopre to aid you in your everyday development.

 And if you want engineers that know developer tools like the back of their hand, contact The Software House. 👇